 - Insert the desired number of DIMMs into the memory slots, starting with DIMM #P1-DIMM1A.
-When populating DIMM modules always start with Channel1 (#P1-DIMM1A, 1B and 1C) first.
-For optimal memory performance, please use memory modules of the same type and the same speed on the motherboard.
-(See the Memory Installation Table.) - Insert each DIMM module vertically into its slot.
-Pay attention to the notch along the bottom of the module to prevent inserting the DIMM module incorrectly. - Gently press down on the DIMM module until it snaps into place in the slot.
+When populating two DIMM modules within a channel, always start with Bank1 first.
+For optimal memory performance, please install a pair (or pairs) of memory modules of the same type and same speed at a time with the maximum of 12 modules.
+(See the Memory Installation Table on Page 2-8.) - Insert each DIMM module vertically into its slot.
+Pay attention to the notch along the bottom of the module to prevent inserting the DIMM module incorrectly. - 3.
+Gently press down on the DIMM module until it snaps into place in the slot.
 Repeat for all modules.